 Our goal is to consult on the details of a reformed UNSC and then to establish a broad based global partnership of countries, business, think tanks and civil society organizations that will work with states to an enabling resolution by two thirds of the members of the UNGA, including the P5 members, to reform UNSC in line with the global norm of elected representation.

-26 members instead of 15, consisting of 8 members elected for 5 years and 16 members elected for 3 years and global powers or groups that meet three criteria.
+26 members instead of 15, consisting of 8 members elected for 3 years (renewable) and 16 members elected for 3 years (non-renewable) and global powers or groups that meet three criteria.